Skip to content

 Here are some key aspects and benefits of using Page Objects:

-1. Abstraction of Web Elements: The Page Object encapsulates the object repository (such as buttons, text fields, dropdowns, etc.) present on a specific page.
-It provides a layer of abstraction, allowing tests to interact with the elements using intuitive methods rather than directly dealing with individual repository objects or HTML tags.
+1. Abstraction of Web Elements: The Page Object encapsulates the object repository (such as buttons, text fields, dropdowns, etc.) found on a specific page.
+It provides a layer of abstraction, allowing tests to interact with the elements using intuitive methods rather than directly manipulating individual repository objects or HTML tags.

 2. Reusability and Maintainability: By separating the page-specific logic into Page Objects, the code becomes more modular and reusable.
 Changes in the application's user interface or functionality can be easily handled by updating the relevant Page Object class, rather than modifying the tests themselves.